-- (a) Dental sonography device for monitoring-(1) Identification.
+(a) Dental sonography device for monitoring-(1) Identification.
 A dental sonography device for monitoring is an electrically powered device, intended to be used to monitor temporomandibular joint sounds.
-The device detects and records sounds made by the temporomandibular joint. - (2) Classification.
-Class I. The device is exempt from the premarket notification provisions of subpart E of part 807 of this chapter subject to §872.9. - (b) Dental sonography device for interpretation and diagnosis-(1) Identification.
-A dental sonography device for interpretation and diagnosis is an electrically powered device, intended to interpret temporomandibular diagnosis sounds for the temporomandibular joint disorders and associated orofacial pain.
-The device detects, records, displays, and stores sounds made bу the temporomandibular joint during jaw movement.
+The device detects and records sounds made by the temporomandibular joint.

+(2) Classification.
+Class I. The device is exempt from the premarket notification provisions of subpart E of part 807 of this chapter subject to §872.9.

+(b) Dental sonography device for interpretation and diagnosis-(1) Identification.
+A dental sonography device for interpretation and diagnosis is an electrically powered device, intended to intemporomandibular joint terpret sounds for diagnosis the of temporomandibular joint disorders and associated orofacial pain.
+The device detects, records, displays, and stores sounds made bv the temporomandibular joint during jaw movement.
 The device interprets these sounds to generate meaningful output, either directly or by connection to a personal computer.
 The device may be part of a system of devices, contributing joint sound information to be considered with data from other diagnostic components.